codeblooded/justdoc/README.md

 ## Installation

-JustDoc is packaged as a RubyGem.
+JustDoc, once stable, will be packaged as a RubyGem.
 It requires Ruby 2.0 or greater installed.
-To install, simply run:
+Then you can simply run:

     $ gem install justdoc

+However, right now it must be installed by cloning the Github repo, navigating to the directory and running:

+    $ rake install

 __NOTE: It is required that GIT be installed on your system and used in the project to be documented.__